Teamwork in Geosciences

 Scientific accomplishment is evaluated on the basis of peer-reviewed publications.
 Take a look at the current issue of the Bulletin of the Geological Society of America, one of the premier geoscience journals in North America.

 Chances are, most or nearly all of the articles have multiple coauthors.
-The September 2010 issue, for example, had 24 articles on subjects ranging from Precambrian tectonics to Pleistocene alluvial fans.
-Of these, only two articles were written by single authors.
-All the others (22) had two or more coauthors, many had at least five coauthors, and one had 15 coauthors.
+The May 2017 issue, for example, had 14 articles on subjects ranging from paleoclimatology to volcanology.
+Of these, only one article was written by a single author.
+All the others had three or more coauthors, and one had 12 coauthors.
 This is absolutely typical of modern geoscience.
 The number of coauthors is even greater in some other disciplines.

 The days of the lone scientist working long hours in the laboratory or field on his or her own are long gone.
 Science, like most other human endeavors, is a cooperative venture normally pursued in teams or groups of individuals who collaborate on a common project or problem.
 The people may work together closely on a daily or frequent basis.
 In other cases, collaboration may be intermittent with long gaps between sharing information or reviewing each other's work.